ahinz/musicserver/README.md

                   --bind <ip address of client>
 ```

+Specify a file of "-" to read the playlist from stdin

 The client will ping the server and start playing music.
 Any number of
 clients can connect to the music server.
 As songs complete each server
 is queried in a round-robin fashion for the next song to play.